 - Click the Apple menu and select System Preferences.

 - Click Users & Groups, which are called Accounts in Mac OS X 10.5 and Mac OS X 10.6.

 - Click the padlock icon on the lower left of the Home window to unlock it with your admin account password.

 - Right-click the account that you moved to the Home folder, and then click Advanced Options.
-Please follow the guides to make changes, and do not makes additional actions in case unforeseen problems occur.
+Do not make any additional actions in case unforeseen problems occur.

 - In the Advanced Options window, click Choose and then locate the destination where you moved your Home folder.